tkn-tub/ns3-gym/src/internet/doc/tcp.rst

                               "No zero window advertised by RECEIVER");
      }

-For what regards the RECEIVER, between the 6 and 7 seconds mark the most important thing to check is that is sends the zero window segment.
+For the RECEIVER, the interval between 6 and 7 seconds is when the zero-window segment is sent.

-Other checks are redundant; the most safe approach is to deny any other packet exchange between 7 and 10 seconds mark.
+Other checks are redundant; the safest approach is to deny any other packet exchange between the 7 and 10 seconds mark.

 .. code-block:: c++